 Can God really be known?
-In John 14:9, Jesus said, “If you have seen me, you have seen the Father,” and this was as startling to His listeners then as it may be to us today.
+In John 14:9, Jesus said, “Whoever has seen me has seen the Father.”
+This was as startling to His listeners then as it may be to us today.
 Alistair Begg teaches us how we can know God through Jesus, why this statement was countercultural to both the Greeks and the Jews, and why it is still the pivotal point of Christian faith.

 7If you had known me, you would have known my Father also.4 From now on you do know him and have seen him.”

 8Philip said to him, “Lord, show us the Father, and it is enough for us.”
 9Jesus said to him, “Have I been with you so long, and you still do not know me, Philip?
 Whoever has seen me has seen the Father.
 How can you say, ‘Show us the Father’?
 10Do you not believe that I am in the Father and the Father is in me?
 The words that I say to you I do not speak on my own authority, but the Father who dwells in me does his works.
 11Believe me that I am in the Father and the Father is in me, or else believe on account of the works themselves.